thereviews/thereviews.github.io/_posts/2025-12-14-4-Channel-NVR.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
-<p>If you want a 4-channel NVR that feels like it was <strong>built for mixed camera setups and long-term reliability</strong>, the <strong>DS-7604NXI-K1/4P</strong> is one of the strongest options on Amazon US.
+<p>If you want a 4-channel NVR that feels like it was <strong>built for mixed camera setups and long-term reliability</strong>, the <strong>Hikvision DS-7604NXI-K1/4P</strong> is one of the strongest options on Amazon US.
 It gives you 4 plug-and-play PoE ports, smart false-alarm filtering (AcuSense), and 4K/12MP stream support, all without overwhelming you with enterprise complexity.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->